imdeepmind/imdeepmind.github.io/docs/programming/programming-languages/go/main-in-go.md

 # `main` in Go

 Not just in go, but in many programming languages the `main` function/module/package mean something special.
-It is

 ## Go Modules

-### What are Go Modules?

 Go Modules are the official dependency management system introduced in Go 1.11 and became the default in Go 1.16+.
 They provide a way to manage versioned dependencies and project structure.